-- Allowing extra time to complete tasks such as tests, homework, and other in-class activities where the quality of handwriting is important.
+- Allowing extra time to complete tasks such as tests, homework and other in-class activities where the quality of handwriting is important.
 Providing writing breaks during tests and for lengthy writing activities will also help combat the effects of fatigue.

 Some examples include:

-- asking students to complete every second question on a worksheet rather than all of them or circle the ones you want them to answer
+- Asking students to complete every second question on a worksheet rather than all of them or circle the ones you want them to answer.

-- having students write just the specific word they are learning to spell, rather than a whole sentence
+- Having students write just the specific word they are learning to spell rather than a whole sentence.

 Strategies for physical education

 Physical education (PE) can present many challenges for a student with DCD.
-Early success in sport and physical activity is crucial for students with DCD as students with poor self-efficacy in this area are more likely to become physically inactive.
+Early success in sport and physical activity is crucial for students with DCD as those with poor self-efficacy in this area are more likely to become physically inactive.